How Pressurized Water Reactors Are Driving the Future of Clean Energy

 Pressurized Water Reactors are a type of nuclear reactor that uses water under high pressure as both a coolant and a moderator.
 Unlike other reactors, PWRs keep the water in the reactor core under high pressure to prevent it from boiling.
 This high-pressure environment allows the water to absorb heat from nuclear fission without turning into steam.

-How PWRs Work
+How Pressurized Water Reactors Work

 Pressurized water reactors work on a simple but ingenious principle.
 Water, placed under high pressure, circulates through the reactor core.
 This water absorbs heat from nuclear fission, reaching temperatures of about 315 °C (599 °F).
 However, it does not boil due to excessive pressure.
 The hot water then flows into the steam generator.
 Here, it transfers its heat to a different water system, creating steam.
 It drives turbines connected to steam generators, producing electricity.